Code of Conduct Policy

 Appeals Process

-• Visitors who are suspended or banned from the library may submit a written appeal within 48 hours of receiving written notice, to the Library Director or the Board of Trustees.
-Appeals will be reviewed, and a decision will be communicated in a timely manner.
+• Visitors who are suspended or banned may submit a written appeal within 48 hours of receiving written notice.
+Appeals are reviewed by the Library Director or the Board of Trustees, and decisions are communicated in a timely manner.

 • Library staff are responsible for addressing violations courteously but firmly, following the tiered intervention system.